Unit 9.1

 Example

-- They want to learn how to bake brownies even if it is complicated.
+- Even if it is complicated, they want to learn how to bake brownies

 - I prefer light meals whereas my dad prefers heavy meals.